Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 ## Specifying the connection string

-The transport needs to connect to the RabbitMQ broker.
+The transport needs to connect to a RabbitMQ broker.
 By default, the transport will look for a connection string called `NServiceBus/Transport` in the `app.config`.

 To use a custom name for the connection string: